FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image19.png" style="width:92%" />

-When you click the **Managed application in local directly** linkyou will navigate to page from which you can copy the **Object ID** value which is the service principal object Id.
+Click the **Managed application in local directly** link will navigate you to new page from which you can copy the **Object ID** value which is the service principal object Id.

 <img src="./images/GettingStarted/media/image20.png" style="width:50%" />

-Now you have 4 settings which completes configuring the service principal.
+As a last step, paste the service principal object Id value into **AppSettings.cs** as shown in the following screenshot.

 <img src="./images/GettingStarted/media/image21.png" style="width:80%" />